Feeling hot, hot, hot.

-There is something perfectly autumnal about a mug of hot mulled apple cider.
-This mulled apple cider recipe combines just the right combination of mulling spices for a delicious and quintessential seasonal drink.
+There is something perfectly autumnal about a mug of mulled hot apple cider.
+Mulled apple cider recipes like this combines just the right combination of mulling spices for a delicious and quintessential seasonal drink.
 Best of all, this cider is an easy “dump and stir” recipe that practically cooks itself, with only about 15 minutes of total time.

 Combinations my vary.
-But this spiced apple cider recipe calls for the following apple cider mulling spices:
+But this spiced apple cider recipe calls for the following apple cider mulling ingredients:

 What’s the Difference: Mulled Apple Cider vs. Apple Cider vs. Apple Juice